Introduction – Vegetable Gardening

 Here in the UK you can buy strawberries all year.
 The out of season ones that come from Spain in winter are just a bit nothing.
 They taste all watery.
 When you start to get the UK ones around May the standard improves a lot.
 Of course they still aren’t a touch on the ones you grow yourself.
 Our strawberry season only lasts a month or two here, but it is so good.
 I like to eat them on warm days.
 A large number don’t even make it inside.

 Tomatoes are often the reason people get into growing vegetables.
+Tomatoes turn out to be one of the plants that we identify as really great plant for beginner gardeners.
 This is a little strange in that they take daily care and some serious loving to get them through to fruit.
 But then again they are just so wonderful, they are my favourite thing to grow.
 I love the smell of them on my hands as I pinch them out throughout the year.
 And home grown tomatoes are just fabulous to eat.
 They are so sweet, you can eat them warm from the vine and if you get them right they literally do pop in your mouth.
 You can see some of mine in my food waste explainer video.

 Fresh sweetcorn is just EPIC!
 (Yes, I dropped an allcaps on you, perhaps my first).
 If you have never eaten sweetcorn within an hour of harvesting you should try it some time.
 When corn is picked its sugars start turning to starch.
 Something like 30% of the sweetness goes within the first day.
 You need to have space so you can plant it in blocks and decent sun, but if you have that it’s easy.
 The taste is just a world away from anything you’ll get in a shop.

 There you have it.
 That’s seven vegetables I think taste far better when you grow them yourself.
 I know most things taste better home grown, but these ones really pop for me.
 How about you?

 What do you think tastes heavenly when home grown?